 My Dust Bath for Chickens is easy to make and you probably already have all of the ingredients.
-Basically, all we need to do to make it is gather the supplies and mix it all together.
+Basically, all we need to do is to gather the supplies and mix it all together.
 The tricky part is getting them to use it.
-We will go over that and a lot more in today’s post.
+We’ll go over that and a lot more in today’s post.

 For some breeds of chickens a poopy butt might be normal from time to time, such as with chickens that have really bushy feathers on their butts.
 You can trim the feathers on their behind to prevent this if you prefer.